jdwilson4/Intro-Data-Science/Lectures/Week1.md

 ```

 When you are done, you can now *knit* the file to get an .html output.
-To do this, press the **Knit .pdf** button as shown below:
+To do this, press the **Knit PDF** button as shown below:

 ![knit](https://github.com/jdwilson4/Intro-Data-Science-2017/blob/master/Images/knit.png)